lcrespom/nash/README.md

 # Nash
-Nash is a command-line editor for `bash` or compatible shells.
+Nash is a command-line editor for `bash` and compatible shells.
 It handles user input to provide a better user experience, but when the user hits the `Enter` key, it simply passes the command to `bash` for processing.

 Nash is implemented in JavaScript and focuses on:
 - Providing great UX and productivity to the command-line.